 |Children 5 – 15 years||£4.00|

-We’re located on the eastern outskirts of The City of York, postcode for your sat nav is YO41 4AU
+We’re located on the eastern outskirts of the city of York.
+The postcode for your sat nav is YO41 4AU.

 Travelling from A1/M1 or A19 – head towards York, then as you approach the York Outer Bypass /A64, follow the National brown Air Museum signs around the bypass toward the A1079 (Hull) junction.
 Follow the signs to the Air Museum along the B1228 along Elvington Lane – 2 miles.
 EASY!

 Please Gift Aid your visit if you are a UK Tax payer and we can claim a valuable 20% of your admission back from the Government.
-Ask for the Gift Aid form, complete and hand to Stewards, or return by post, and you can claim a re-admission voucher valid for one year from the date of visit.
+Fill out the Gift Aid form at the Stewards office while buying your admission ticket and you will receive a re-admission ticket valid for one year from the date of your visit.

-Our interesting and informative Visitor Guidebook is available for just £1, providing an overview of the of the history of the airfield and its development into the Allied Air Forces Memorial and Yorkshire Air Museum, a guide to the exhibitions, aircraft and vehicles, with a general site plan.
-This will help you get the most out of your visit.
+Our interesting and informative Visitor Guidebook is available for just £1, providing an overview of the history of RAF Elvington Bomber Command Station and its development into the The Allied Air Forces Memorial and Yorkshire Air Museum, a guide to the exhibitions, aircraft and vehicle displays, together with a general site plan.
+This will help you to get the most out of your visit.

 Group Booking Form